You Need More than Just Thyroid Lab Tests

-It probably won’t come as a surprise but you need to be ordering more than just your typical thyroid lab tests if you are a thyroid patient.
+It probably won’t come as a surprise but, as a thyroid patient, you need to be looking at more than just your typical thyroid lab tests.

 I mentioned in my previous post and video that people with thyroid tunnel vision often feel that their thyroid is the single most important factor in managing their health.

-There is some truth to this statement but you also don’t want to neglect other important because you are hyper-focusing on your thyroid.
+And while there’s definitely truth to that statement, you need to make sure you don’t neglect other important organs and systems because you are hyper-focusing on your thyroid.

 Why do these other tests matter?